gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 In addition,  for the very first acceptance test, we must have implemented a whole automated build, deploy, and test cycle.
 This is a lot of work to do before we can even see our first test fail, but deploying and testing right from the start of a project forces the team to understand how their system fits into the world.
 It flushes out the “unknown unknown” technical and organizational risks so they can be addressed while there’s still time (see also )

-That said, TDD is time-consuming, can lead to an overabundance of tests that outlive their usefulness, and doesn't protect you from most of the pitfalls outlined in this post.
-Persoanlly, I occasionally find it useful but more as an incremental/iterative design activity to clarify my thinking; I don't do it a lot and I usually clean up or get rid of a lot of the tests I produce afterwards.
+That said, TDD is time-consuming, can lead to an overabundance of tests that outlive their usefulness, and doesn't by itself protect you from most of the pitfalls outlined in this post.
+Personally, I occasionally find it useful but more as an incremental/iterative design activity to clarify my thinking; I don't do it a lot and I usually clean up or get rid of a lot of the tests I produce afterwards.

 ## The Testing Schools - Classic vs "London"

 When mocking libraries first became popular, a school of thought arose in which it was considered good practice to mock all dependencies.
+It seemed like a good idea at the time; I was as guilty as anyone.
+Let's DI all the things!

 The idea behind this is that this provides the best isolation of the SUT; any test failures are clearly going to be because something is wrong in the SUT and not because of a change in a dependency.
-This approach came out of a community of testers in London, and became known as the "London School" or "Mockist school".
+Apparently, this approach came out of a community of testers in London, and became known as the "London School" or "Mockist school", in contrast to how testing was being done before, which became known as the "Classic school".

-There is certainly value in this approach, but like a lot of good ideas, it can be taken to extremes and become counter-productive.
+There is certainly value in this approach, but like a lot of good ideas, taken to the extreme it became counter-productive.
 It works best in conjunction with well-designed and decoupled, modular code; if the code is not clean, then following this testing approach can end up being obscurist.
 Unfortunately, this has become one of those tech "holy wars" where each side will tend to assume you use the other school's approach badly in order to argue why it's wrong.
 I do believe though that it is easier to fall into the “use badly” bucket when using Mockist approach:

 - extensive use of doubles that get out of sync with real implementation can have a significant maintenance cost;
 - over-reliance on mocking can mean more integration tests are needed to trust your code;